0xGeegZ/lets-fucking-game-v2/README.md

   Library that includes methods for transferring funds, ERC20 and ERC721 tokens between addresses.
 It also includes methods for getting ERC721 token IDs and ERC20 token balances for a given account.
 - **KeeperHelpers contracts [0x9AC49f429fa6AfF63B4B8FDE32a5CC1ABDbA97bF](https://testnet.ftmscan.com/address/0x9AC49f429fa6AfF63B4B8FDE32a5CC1ABDbA97bF#code)** : Library that provide a method to create a new keeper for a given cron job.
 Keepers are responsible for executing tasks on-chain and are triggered by cron schedules.

-**SECONDARY :**
+**UTILITIES :**

 - **CronExternal contract [0xfC952f50c6EcDf621cE99138759c42E58468F34d](https://testnet.ftmscan.com/address/0xfC952f50c6EcDf621cE99138759c42E58468F34d#code)** :
-  Allows scheduling function calls on a specified interval using a Unix-style cron format.
+  Utility that offer some functions to manipulate Unix-style cron format.
 - **MulticallV3 contracts [0xdAfD0A4BDf6fe4590a9770e904e8d88575C04280](https://testnet.ftmscan.com/address/0xdAfD0A4BDf6fe4590a9770e904e8d88575C04280#code)** :
   Utility smart contract that enables batched read-only calls to multiple functions in one transaction, reducing gas costs and improving efficiency.
 It allows users to retrieve the results of multiple function calls with a single contract call.